redux-saga/redux-saga/README.md

 promise, an exception is thrown inside the generator and can be handled by a normal `try/catch` block.

-Here the Saga code from the Shopping cart example.
+Here is the Saga code from the Shopping cart example.
 Note that Sagas compose using the `yield *` operator.

 ```javascript
 function* getAllProducts() {